DerekDardzinski/marom_group_docs/docs/notes/files/potcar.sh.md

 #!/bin/bash
 # Create a GGA_PAW POTCAR file by concatenation of POTCAR files
 # Define local potpaw_GGA pseudopotential repository:
+# For example, mine looks like this:
+# repo='/global/homes/d/ddardzin/pseudopotential/potpaw_PBE'
+# Note that the trailing slash is not included, make sure yours doesn't end in /
 repo="<PATH TO potpaw_PBE FOLDER>"

 # Check if older version of POTCAR is present